Nikon D5600 vs D850

-The Nikon D5600 and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in November 2016 and July 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5600) and a full frame sensor.
-The D5600 has a resolution of 24 megapixel, whereas the D850 provides 45.4 MP.
+The Nikon D5600 and the Nikon D850 are two digital cameras that were announced, respectively, in November 2016 and July 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5600) and a full frame (D850) sensor.
+The D5600 has a resolution of 24 megapixels, whereas the D850 provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (51 percent) than the Nikon D5600.
 Moreover, the D850 is substantially heavier (116 percent) than the D5600.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the D5600 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D850) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D5600).
 You can compare the optics available in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |4.||Canon 5DS R||152 mm||116 mm||76 mm||930 g||700||Y||Feb 2015||3,699|

 |5.||Canon T6i||132 mm||101 mm||78 mm||555 g||440||n||Feb 2015||749|